denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

 When the status of the volume is `ATTACHED` the volume is attached succesfully to the instance.
-Otherwise attaching the volume failed and the script will exit with an error status code.
+If the status is anything else, the attachment failed, and the script will exit with an error status code.

 ```